 The Significance Of The Title “The Things They Carried” - Shreya Sachdev

-The meaning behind the title of the novel, The Things They Carried, is an interesting one to analyse.
+The meaning behind the title of the novel, The Things They Carried, is an interesting one to analyze.
 There are many interpretations and in the following blog post, I will be sharing what I believe is the meaning behind this title.
 First of all, I believe that most people tend to imagine soldiers who fight in the war as always carrying heavy armor, backpacks, and weapons.
 Whilst this might be true, the majority of this novel revolves around what the men in the war carry emotionally.
 For example, in the chapter of “Stockings” Dobbins wears his girlfriend’s underwear around his neck, and what I believe is the significance of what he’s carrying is not specifically the underwear itself, but is the smell and the comfort of his girlfriend.
 Therefore, the way that Dobbins is able to get through the war is by thinking about his girlfriend and having a way to escape from reality for a little while.

 Right in the introduction, the reader learns about Jimmy Cross’ love for Martha, and learns that he continued to think about her when he was at war.
 Therefore, like Dobbins, Jimmy Cross carries Martha in his heart because it gives him a feeling of safety and comfort - a way to escape the reality of war and the trauma that he faces.